Publish with us

 Jonathan D. Ostry

-Jonathan D. Ostry is Deputy Director of the research department at the International Monetary Fund.
+Jonathan D. Ostry is deputy director of the research department at the International Monetary Fund, where his work on financial globalization and inequality has been influential in bringing about a shift in the IMF's stance on these issues.
+His many books include Taming the Tide of Capital Flows (2017).
 His work on inequality and unsustainable growth has been cited by, among others, Barack Obama.

 Prakash Loungani